-Look Appraisal does not provide appraisal services for any of the following categories of personal property: autographed sports memorabilia, sports trading cards, fine jewelry, precious metals, coins and currencies, stamps, livestock, items affixed to and considered as part of a home's structure, firearms, watercraft, and aircraft.
+Look Appraisal does not provide appraisal services for any of the following categories of personal property: autographed sports memorabilia, sports and game trading cards, fine jewelry, precious metals, coins and currencies, stamps, livestock, items affixed to and considered as part of a home's structure, firearms, motor vehicles, motorcycles, watercraft, and aircraft.
 Though we do not appraise items of this nature, we may be able to accommodate your appraisal request through a 3rd party specialist.

 The Qualified Appraisal, Explained